technocake/SigmaPrototype/DOCS/sigma-api/deletelink.md

 ## POST deletelink

 ## Description
-updates a subtopic in a map.
+Deletes a url attached to a subtopic in a map.

 ***